Chun

 End)

-![]() A wet and overcast day at Chun Quoit, September 1997 |
+![]() A wet and overcast day at Chun Quoit, September 1997 looking northwest. |

-Lanyon Quoit and the Men-an-Tol
+Lanyon Quoit and the stone setting of the Men-an-Tol

 in an area rich in cairns,

-standing stones and barrow.
+standing stones and barrows.

 Back to Map | Home